vega/vega-lite/site/tutorials/gettings_started.md

 | E | 4 |
 | E | 7 |

-We can represent this data as a [JSON](http://www.json.org/) array where each row is a new object in the array.
+We can represent this data as a [JSON array](http://www.json.org/) in which each row is an object in the array.

 ```json
 [